 What will change under the policy, and when?

 The policy will come into effect in two stages.
-The first changes will come in on 16 September 2024, when stricter rules for new off-licences opening in the central city and 23 other suburbs come into force.
+As of 16 September 2024, stricter rules for new off-licences opening in the central city and 23 other suburbs come into force.

-These rules will mean that, from 16 September, any application to open an off-licence in these areas is likely to be declined for the next two years, unless a very high threshold is met.
+These rules meant that, from 16 September, any application to open an off-licence in these areas is likely to be declined for the next two years, unless a very high threshold is met.

 Changes to maximum trading hours will come in three months later, on 9 December 2024.
 From this date: